 The service continued to provide safe care to people.
-One person commented: "I feel safe and secure here."
+People commented: "I feel safe here" and "The staff keep us safe."
+A relative commented: "I have peace of mind.
+I am happy (relative) is here."
 Staff responded appropriately to people's needs and interacted respectfully to ensure their human rights were upheld and respected.
 For example, staff communicated with people in a way they understood in order to meet their needs.